UltraviolenceCYX/Iron_Five/README.md

 First, you should install the test packages using command `pip install hypothesis and pip install pytest`.

-Then, Just open the file set_pytest.py and run the main method.
-We can see that the results are correct.
+Then, just run the command `python ./src/Testcase/set_pytest.py` and we can see that the results are correct.

 ### Compare mutable and immutable implementation